buildout/buildout/doc/reference.rst

   ..
 Warning:: Offline mode is deprecated.

-     It's purpose has evolved over time and the end result doesn't make much sense, but it is retained for backward compatibility.
+     Its purpose has evolved over time and the end result doesn't make much sense, but it is retained for backward compatibility.

      If you think you want an offline mode, you probably want the